junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "But I love her too much!"
 Dean yells back, struggling from the wrestle for freedom, hitting Cas's head and abdomen by his elbow.
 Cas didn't expect that, his head hit the ground, a small stream of blood dripping from the skull.

 "Why don't you do me another favor, lover boy?"
-Jamie bends down a little, enjoying the view closing, before making sure the eye contact with Dean and telling him in a sticky sweet voice: "Kill him."
+Jamie bends down a little, enjoying the view closer, before making sure the eye contact with Dean and telling him in a sticky sweet voice: "Kill him."

 "Dean, don't!"
 A small strike of panic rises in his stomach.
 Cas wants to check on Dean but Dean's action already starts getting more violent.
 He is forced to have some small self-defense instead.

+Dean's fists falling onto his cheek, Cas can feel something broken in this body of his, but the pain is dull.
+He grabs Dean's wrists.
+That's when Dean spots the glinting of the angel blade hidden in his sleeve.

+"NO!"
+Cas gasps.
+Dean gets hold of the angel blade, swinging at him, pinning him down on the ground.

+The sky is blue and bright, and Dean's face covered in blood stain and wounds.
+Cas belatedly thinks this view feel so familiar, and the other times the blade falls inches away from his skull.
+He wonders how this time it would end.

+Dean raises the blade high above head, the other hand clenches his tie, pupils dilating and contracting, as if he's been shifting between in focus and out of focus.

+"Cas?"
+For a brief moment, it seems Dean's back.
+He looks at Cas, then at the blade, confused, the indulging smile of obsession drops.
+He lowers the hand, the hand on Cas's throat loosens.

+But next moment, his grips tighten again.

-The two girls giggle again, before the younger one urges to leave -- the older one still have a hammer in her hand.
+The two girls giggle so hard they are almost out of breath, before the younger one urges to leave -- the older one still have a hammer in her hand.
 They jump into the silver car they were leaning against before and drive away.

 "Wait!
 Don't go!
 Don't leave me!"
-Even between hitting Cas's head to the ground, Dean manages to look at the way the car leaves, crying out desparately.
+Even between hitting Cas's head to the ground, Dean manages to look at the direction the car leaves, crying out desperately.

 Cas catches the breath, putting a finger on Dean's forehead.
 Dean's body falls limp onto the ground, fast asleep.